gks2022004/leafsync/README.md

 - Single‑file mode
   - Targeting one file reduces metadata exchange and scanning overhead.
 - Practical tuning
+  - Streams: 4–8 on LAN works well; up to 16 on high‑latency links.
+Increase gradually.
+  - Rate limit: set --rate-mbps to avoid saturating shared links.
   - Run on wired/LAN or strong Wi‑Fi for peak throughput.
   - Exclude large caches/temp folders via .leafsyncignore to reduce scanning.

+## Mirror deletes (safety)
+- When enabled on Connect/Watch, files present locally but missing on the server are moved to:
+  - <local folder>\/.leafsync_trash\/<timestamp>\/<relative path>
+- Only the local side is affected; the server’s folder is not pruned.
+- Restore by moving files back from .leafsync_trash.

 ## Security
 - Self‑signed TLS with certificate fingerprint pinning (TOFU).